Types of Commercial Permits

 - Each application is assigned to a Project Manager.
 The Project Manager is responsible for tracking the permit through the process.

 - If additional information is required an e-mail will be sent with an Additional Information Issues Matrix (excel file) requesting more information.
-Information can be resubmitted in person or through our online portal.
+Information can be resubmitted in person or through the Redmond ePermitting Service (REPS).

 - Once permit is approved, a Permit Technician will contact you via e-mail with instructions on next steps including final payment.